amrebrahem22/RestAPI/README.md

             raise forms.ValidationError('Content or image is required.')
         return super().clean(*args, **kwargs)
  ```
- *and this form will use it in the admin*
+ *i cleaned the fields and the content field and this form will use it in the admin*
  *so in admin.py*
  ``` python
  from django.contrib import admin